VDCD/simplehtml5game/README.md

 # simplehtml5game

 ##Why?
   This is a very simple old school shooter.
-I developed it to try Canvas &amp; sound handling in HTML5
+I developed it to try Canvas and sound handling in HTML5.
+It's furnished in an Express server, but you can just grab the front-end code in the public folder.

 ###Can I try it?
   Of course !
 You can play here :  https://simplehtml5game.herokuapp.com/